 File this one under housekeeping tasks you had zero clue you needed to do: Taking time during your cleaning schedule to wash your washing machine.
 Yep.
-Apparently, all those sudsy cycles can produce mold and mildew, which in turn cause your “clean” clothes to, ew, smell.
-That’s why we put together this handy guide for how to clean your washing machine—top-loading and front-loading machines both included.
+Apparently, all those sudsy cycles can produce mold and mildew, which in turn cause your “clean” clothes to smell.
+That’s why we put together this handy guide for how to clean your washing machine—both top- and front-loading.

 How to Clean a Top-Loading Washing Machine

-6. Repeat cleaning process every six months.
-It’s also worth leaving the lid of your top-washing machine open to prevent any mildew and mold building up in between washes.
+The more frequently you use your machine, the less often you'll need to clean it (bacteria has less of a chance to grow if it's running every few days).
+It’s also worth leaving the lid of your top-loading machine open to prevent any mildew and mold from building up between washes.

 How to Clean a Front-Loading Washing Machine

-1. Before you begin, use a microfiber cloth dipped in white vinegar to wipe out the rubber gasket on the front of your washer.
-(You’d be amazed how much water and scum can accumulate in the crevices there.)
+1. Use a microfiber cloth dipped in white vinegar to wipe the rubber gasket on the front of your washer.

-2. Next, adjust the settings on your machine to the hottest, longest cycle.
-(A small or medium load is fine.)
+2. Adjust the settings on your machine to the hottest, longest cycle.

-3. Mix 1/4 cup baking soda and 1/4 cup water in the detergent tray and run a load.
-(Ditto the above reminder: No clothes!
-The washing machine should be empty for this.)
+3. Mix ¼ cup baking soda and ¼ cup water in the detergent tray and run a load.

 4. When the cycle finishes, pop out the detergent tray and run it under hot water until it’s clean.

-5. Then, pop the tray back in your machine, add one cup of white vinegar to it and run one final wash.
+Then, pop the tray back in your machine, add one cup of white vinegar and run one final wash.

-6. It’s the same as with top-loading washing machines: Repeat this process once every six months.
-It’s also smart to leave the door open, even just a crack, in between loads to minimize smells and prevent build-up of mildew and mold.
+It’s also smart to leave the door open, even just a crack, in between loads to minimize smells and prevent buildup of mildew and mold.